Junos OS Release Notes for EX Series Switches

 On EX9208 platforms, BGP IPv4 or IPv6 convergence and RIB install or delete time are degraded in Junos OS Releases 19.1R1, 19.2R1, 19.3R1, and 19.4R1.
 PR1414121

 On EX4600 platforms, the traffic with destination UDP port 521 (RIPng) gets dropped.
 PR1429543

 The other querier present interval timer cannot be changed in an IGMP/MLD snooping scenario.
 PR1461590

 Problem with access to J-Web after updating from Junos OS Release 18.2R2 to Release 18.2R3.
 PR1454150

 Error message umount: unmount of /.mount/var/val/chroot/packages/mnt/jweb-ex32-d2cf6f6b failed: Device busy is seen when Junos OS is upgraded with the validate option.
 PR1478291

-This section lists the errata and changes in Junos OS Release 20.1R1 documentation for the EX Series.
+There are no errata or changes in Junos OS Release 20.1R1 documentation for the EX Series switches.